-INSTRUCTIONS TO BOARD MEMBERS: The following form is used to evaluate the performance of the CEO for the Desert Healthcare District.
+INSTRUCTIONS TO BOARD MEMBERS:

+The following form is used to evaluate the performance of the CEO for the Desert Healthcare District.
 Upon completion return the form to the designated process facilitator.
-Add comments that you'd like to see shared with our CEO relative to each area evaluated and in Part 4, general comments.
+Add comments that you would like to see shared with our CEO relative to each area evaluated and also in Part 4.0 Supplemental Input.
 These will be discussed with the entire Board for the collective evaluation.
 Note that room exists for you to provide comments on each attribute as well as for your goals and expectations for the upcoming year.

-DHCD Board Input FORM (Annual)
+DHCD Board Input Form (Annual)

 The 20XX/XX DHCD CEO Performance Evaluation process has been upgraded this year to include a number of essential steps.
 Input for your evaluation will be provided to you from employees, stakeholders and the CEO as a self-evaluation and last's years CEO evaluation.
 These will be available to you as you complete your own individual evaluation form herein.
-The accompanying schedule outlines the general steps through which the process will move in order to support a March final evaluation completion.
-The process begins with the consultant gathering the input above in December/early January.
-Next you will received all of that information and your own blank form looking much like the one below.
+The accompanying schedule outlines the general steps through which the process will move in order to support the evaluation completion.
+The process begins with the consultant gathering the input above.
+Next you will receive all of that information and your own blank form looking much like the one below.

 With this form, you are assessing the following executive level traits.
-Additionally you will be assessing last years established Goals and Objective (confirmed in July 2015)
+Additionally, you will be assessing last year's established Goals and Objectives: